NadeemAnalyst311/git-demo/README.md

 # git-demo
-This is my git repository
+This is my git repository.
+I'm trying to add some misc. information here which is not required but I thought to add it here to add some flare.
+Author - Nadeem